isomerpages/mci-scai/_process/SCAI Proceedings.md

 variant: markdown
 description: ""
 ---
-## Identifying pivotal challenges in AI
+## Identifying the right questions to realise AI's full potential

 SCAI convenes a diverse group of experts for an in-depth dialogue on the key issues surrounding AI.

-Over the duration of the three-day conference, our esteemed panel of experts examines critical challenges in AI adoption and innovation that are pivotal for unlocking AI's full potential.
-Starting from broad areas of concern, the panel systematically employ a winnowing methodology to pinpoint clearly defined challenges that demand attention and resolution.
+Over the duration of the three-day conference, our esteemed panel of experts examines critical questions in AI adoption and innovation that are pivotal for unlocking AI's full potential.
+We believe that asking the right questions is crucial in bringing us closer to the answers we need.

+Starting from broad areas of concern, the panel systematically employ a winnowing methodology to pinpoint well-defined questions that demand attention and resolution.

 ![SCAI - Identifying the key challenges in AI](/images/Process/scai_approach.jpg)